Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 We can find random pieces of data around memory using this method (such as that `SPI Flash Image` string), but it's pretty hopeless for finding anything specific.
 You can use it to get familiarised with the memory architecture, but that's about it.
-For instance, there's a very obvious change in memory contents at `0x000d0000`:
+For example, there's a very obvious change in memory contents at `0x000d0000`:

 ![md.w 0x000d0000](http://i.imgur.com/SC1TaeF.png)